Bimme2audrey/color-picker-app/README.md

 React Color Picker App
 # Color Picker Application

 This is a simple React application that allows users to select a color from a list and see the background change to that color.
-It's designed to help you understand the basics of React, including components, state management, and event handling.
+It's designed to help understand the basics of React, including components, state management, and event handling.
 ## Features

 - Select from a list of colors.